hrishabhsrivastava/PSU-Summer-School-2026/Day-1/introduction.md

 **Textbook:** Modern Statistical Methods for Astronomy (by Fiegelson and Babu)

 - Modern cosmology requires a whole lot of statistical methods, like for example strong lensing needs the knowledge of shape statistics.

+**Astroinformatics:** To treat massive data streams and databases.
+It involves perforfming computationally intensive astronomy and might require parallel computing.

+ `Statistics guides the sicentist on what to compute.
+Informatics helps the scientist perform the computation.`